ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 died and the ere that mourned for us will be
 dry and will ghaten with joy and even our
 children wil tease to think of us and will not
-remember i lisp our nam
+remember i lisp our name
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mdu:batch_mdu_indianhead_ver01:data:sn83016368:00415627609:1869121802:0004/pct:47.758900,51.107492,10.453074,6.491857/!600,600/0/default.jpg"/>
 </td>